rasma774/NetAn/README.md

 Usage:
 ======
-Here are the basic usages of the TFTenricher.
+Here are the basic usages of the NetAn.
 A more comprehensive example can e found as a Jupyter notebook in the ./doc/ folder

 In python:
 ```python